danhalliday/danhalliday.com/middleman/source/work/dst-innovations-wireless-audio-visualiser.html.md

 title: Wireless Audio Visualiser
 date: 2017-01-01

-summary: I built an iOS app for [DST Innovations](http://www.dst-innovations.net) to serve as a controller for their prototype multimedia fashion product.
-The product features a wireless peripheral driving a visualiser display, which reacts to live music.
-The iOS app is a music player which analyses the audio in real time and computes a frequency spectrum, which is sent wirelessly to the peripheral.
+summary: I built an iOS app for DST Innovations to serve as a controller for their prototype multimedia fashion product.

 skills:
   - C